Puppy Mills: What you need to know

 Stuck within the confines of these germ-filled warehouses, the dogs are simultaneously deprived of exercise and grooming.
 Many of them are forced to live either on wire or slatted flooring that cuts into their paws and legs, leaving wounds to fester into cysts and infections.
 Often the cages are stacked in columns to save space.
 When this happens, all of the waste from the higher cages falls on the dogs below, further leading to the spread of disease.
 Ventilation is often poor, the overall habitat is a cesspool of filth with minimal to no lighting, no access to outdoors, and barely even room to breathe.

-Some dogs spend their entire lives, from birth to death, crammed in these conditions, never once feeling sunshine on their face or breathing a single breath of fresh air.
+Many dogs spend their entire lives, from birth to death, crammed in these conditions, never once feeling sunshine on their face, feeling the grass beneath their feet, or breathing a single breath of fresh air.
 The females are used as little more than housing units for puppies.
 They are rarely given adequate recovery time between births.
 Once they are physically depleted to the point where they are unable to reproduce anymore they are often killed and disposed of to make room for new females.
 The male dogs used for stud fair no better.

 Where do the puppies that come out of these mills end up?
-As quickly as five weeks after birth many are shipped off to pet shops while others are sold directly from the owner to buyers through the Internet, newspaper ads, and at swap meets.
+As quickly as five weeks after birth many are shipped off to pet shops while others are sold directly from the owner to buyers through the internet, newspaper ads, at swap meets, and at roadside auctions and open air flea markets.

 Currently Missouri is the top puppy mill state in the country with other states following close behind.
 While the highest concentration of puppy mills is in the Midwest they have been spreading nationwide even as far as upstate New York and into the Great Lakes Region.
 The largest puppy broker in the country is believed to be Missouri's Hunte Corporation which ships approximately 80,000 puppies per year to pet stores nationwide.